Multi-Robot Trajectory Planning with Feasibility Guarantee and Deadlock Resolution: An Obstacle-Dense Environment: Trajectory Planning Method

-Since the initial optimizations as well as thees successive ones are feasible, the included constraints are satisfied.
-According to property~3) in Lemma~\ref{lemma-1} and the property of MBVC-WB in \cite{Chen2022}, the obstacle and inter-robot collision can be avoided. \end{proof}
+Since the initial optimizations as well as these successive ones are feasible, the enforced constraints are satisfied.
+Due to the third property in Lemma~\ref{lemma-1} and Theorem~1 in \cite{Chen2022}, the collision avoidance among robots and between robots and obstacles are ensured.
+This completes the proof. \end{proof}